"Is my child ready for kindergarten?"

 - Is your child excited to come to school?
 Kids who are ready to be in kindergarten are generally enthusiastic about learning to read and write.
 If your child isn’t ready to be in kindergarten, these expectations are going to feel wrong to them and they will lose interest.
 We find an increase in school absences as the year progresses when a child is not ready for kindergarten.

 - We teach children to be proactive and make good choices.
 If they are truly ready when they begin this journey of life they will be open to learning to solve problems in a proactive manner – which requires maturity.

 For this reason, we invite you to make an appointment for your child to come for a kindergarten readiness assessment at the school.
-This child-friendly diagnostic assessment serves as a baseline for moving forward; this assessment is conducted by our Kindergarten Teacher in a 1:1 setting.
+This child-friendly diagnostic assessment serves as a baseline for moving forward.
+The assessment is conducted by our Kindergarten Teacher in a 1:1 setting.
 The benefits of this are two-fold: 1) It provides a great opportunity for the teacher to build rapport with your child, and gain insights into your child’s thinking and how they respond to their learning environment, and 2) for your child to feel at ease as they carry out basic cognitive assessments.
 Your child also has the opportunity to preview their new learning environment, and this familiarity will serve as an anxiety-reliever as they anticipate starting Kindergarten.

 We are also proud to offer an optional second year Kindergarten Program for students who are not yet ready to enter Grade 1.
 Through the years many parents have chosen to give their child the gift of an extra year in Kindergarten.
-And while we can think of several who didn’t – and regret it, we have, to date, never encountered a single parent who regrets giving their child one more year.